johnston9/MS3-Shot-Caller/README.md

 ### 404 Error Handling

-- If a user is logged in as a sesson user and they get a 404 error they will be directed to a custom page with a link back to their home base page.
-This page was build without a favicone link or any the other pages' metadata in the head intentionally.
+- If a user is logged in as a session  user and they get a 404 error they will be directed to a custom page with a link back to their home base page.
+This page was build without a favicon link or any of the other pages' metadata, in the head, intentionally.

 <h2 align="center">
 <img src="documentation/readme-images/page-n.png" width="50%">